eleanorliu09/AstronomyPlots/README.md

 # AstronomyPlots
-matplotlib and numpy code for scatter plots and graphs in astronomy
+python code for scatter plots and graphs in astronomy